 · Drown is not an irregular verb.
 The past simple is drowned e.g., He drowned in the pond.

-· Ties (tie = drawa result in a game or other competitive situation in which two or more competitors or teams have the same score or ranking) (on the game) to be played on the 17th February.
+· Ties (tie = a draw; a result in a game or other competitive situation in which two or more competitors or teams have the same score or ranking) (on the game) to be played on the 17th February.

 · Destruction